Awake (Godsmack album)

-Awake is the second studio album by American rock band Godsmack, released on October 31, 2000.
+Awake is the third studio album by American rock band Godsmack, released on October 31, 2000.
 It features the song "Goin' Down", which first appeared on the band's first studio recording, All Wound Up.
-This was the only Godsmack album to feature drummer Tommy Stewart.
+It is the final Godsmack album to fully include drummer Tommy Stewart, who would be replaced by former drummer Shannon Larkin afterwards.

 During the 2000s, the songs "Sick of Life" and "Awake" were used for the United States Navy's "Accelerate Your Life" recruiting advertisements.

 Recording

 The band opted to convert a warehouse in Haverhill, Massachusetts into a makeshift studio, rather than use a more traditional studio setting.
 According to Sully Erna, the band just did not want to move into any luxurious studio, because they wanted to keep the edge on for writing and "not get too far away from what we're all about".
 So they just stayed in the slums rather than moving into luxury.

 Erna says the results show in the music's "tougher" sound; "however, it has a very raw edge to it.
 It's not very polished," he says.
 "But it still has a lot of good grooves, and it still has a lot of power."

 The band also kept in touch with its roots by working some older unreleased material.
 The album includes older songs that just missed being on the debut.
 "Goin' Down" is a track from the original Godsmack album that was dropped in favor of "Whatever" for the major-label release.
 The songs "Bad Magick" and "Vampires" also date back to the same period.